jriguera/ansible-ironic-standalone/README.md

 localhost                  : ok=43   changed=20   unreachable=0    failed=0
 ```

-Ironic will contact with VBXWebSrv and start theVM called baremetal.
-After a
+Ironic will contact with `VBXWebSrv` and start the VM called *baremetal*.
+After
-while it will be installed and rebooting running Ubuntu.
+a while it will be installed and rebooting running Ubuntu.
+If you do not type
+*deploy* the server will not be deployed, it will remain ready to deploy, with
+all the settings defined.

 ### Physical servers

-Just run those playbooks:
+Use these playbooks:

  * `add-baremetal.yml`: To add a new baremetal server.
 It will ask for the
  required parameters.
 ```
-$ ansible-playbook -i hosts/ironic -e id=test-server-01 add-baremetal.yml
+$ ansible-playbook -i hosts/allinone -e id=test-server-01 add-baremetal.yml
 Server Name: test-server-01
+Deploy or Define the server (deploy, define): deploy

 PLAY [Define and deploy physical servers using Ironic] ************************